broadinstitute/wfl/docs/md/source.md

 `source` attribute of your workload request.

 ### `Terra DataRepo` Source
 You can configure workflow-launcher to fetch workflow inputs from a Terra Data Repository (TDR) dataset in real-time using the `Terra DataRepo` source.

-The `Terra DataRepo` source polls a specified table in your dataset for new and/or updated rows and snapshots the rows to be processed downstream by an `Executor`.
+`Terra DataRepo` source polls a `dataset.table`'s row metadata table for newly ingested rows.
-The table in your dataset must include a `DateTime` or `Timestamp` column representing the load or last modification date of that row to be compatible with a `Terra DataRepo` source.
-The `Terra DataRepo` source can only read inputs from a single table.
+It snapshots those rows for downstream processing by an `Executor.` The `Terra DataRepo` source can only read inputs from a single table.

-When you `start` the workload, the `Terra DataRepo` source will start looking for new/updated rows from that instant.
+When you `start` the workload, the `Terra DataRepo` source will start looking for new rows from that instant.

-When you `stop` the workload, the `Terra DataRepo` source will stop looking for new/updated rows from that instant.
+When you `stop` the workload, the `Terra DataRepo` source will stop looking for new rows from that instant.
 All pending snapshots may continue to be processed by a later workload stage.

 !!! note